royal-road/email-scribe/README.md

 - [x] Fix Import
 - [] Make a RR-Specific Template w/ footer and everything
-- [-] Do a better job of showing multiple block settings w/ visual language
+- [x] Do a better job of showing multiple block settings w/ visual language
-- [-] Add Undo/Redo
+- [x] Add Undo/Redo
 - [] Look into better grouping of editables (low-priority)
-- [] Better Markup in multiline Text Editors (no links in singleLines)
+- [x] Better Markup in multiline Text Editors (no links in singleLines) -> Lexical
 - [x] (SSR has been implemented) Templating for unsubscribe Button Kinda already exists w/ the wip templating

 ## Possibly useful features